10 Great Bike Trails on the South Island

 9. St James Cycle Trail

 This is the perfect mountain biking trail for those that are not so used biking.
-Some challenging parts make it really fun, but most of it is an easy ride though the best of New Zealand’s high country.
+Some challenging parts make it really fun, but most of it is an easy ride through the best of New Zealand’s high country.
 What’s more, you can finish in the Hanmer Springs Thermal Pools as a well-deserved reward.
 Find out more in Hanmer Springs – Guide for Backpackers.
+Bike hire can be organised here.

 10. Clutha Gold Trail